centrifuge/pod/README.md

 - Truffle 5.1.29
 - Dapp tools

+## Fetch dependencies
+To fetch the dependencies, run `make install-deps`.

 ## Running tests
 There 4 different flavours of tests in the project
 - Unit tests(unit)